Lori Loughlin: 2019 arrest

-Loughlin and her husband Giannulli were indicted by the FBI and U.S. Attorney's Office for fraud and bribery offenses on March 12, 2019, in a nationwide college bribery scandal.
+Loughlin and her husband Giannulli were indicted by the FBI and U.S. Attorney for fraud and bribery offenses on March 12, 2019, in a nationwide college bribery scandal.
 The following day, Loughlin and her husband surrendered to federal authorities in Los Angeles.
 On May 22, 2020, Loughlin pleaded guilty to one count of conspiracy to commit wire and mail fraud, and her husband pleaded guilty to one count of conspiracy to commit wire and mail fraud and honest services wire and mail fraud.

 Sentencing took place on August 21, 2020.
 Loughlin was sentenced to two months in prison while her husband was sentenced to five months.
-She served her two-month prison sentence at FCI Dublin in northern California from October 30, 2020 to December 28, 2020, when given a two-year supervised release, which expired in December 2022.
+She served her two-month prison sentence at FCI Dublin in northern California from October 30, 2020 to December 28, 2020.
+At that time she was given a two-year supervised release, which expired in December 2022.
 In addition, she was fined $150,000 and ordered to complete 100 hours of community service upon her release.
 Giannulli was sentenced to five months in prison, fined $250,000 and ordered to complete 250 hours of community service.
 Giannulli reported to prison on November 19, 2020.
 On April 2, 2021, he was released to home confinement before completing his sentence on April 16, 2021.
 Loughlin's daughters were able to remain enrolled at USC.

 Additional fall-out occurred when Loughlin and Giannulli were named as defendants in a private class-action lawsuit brought by Stanford University graduates, who alleged their education and degrees had been devalued due to their school's association with the case.

+Loughlin poked fun at herself and the scandal in a cameo appearance in Curb Your Enthusiasm (Season 12, Episode 6, "The Gettysburg Address"), where having been sponsored to get into an exclusive golf club she then fakes having a disability, cheats at the game, and issues bribes to get popular tee times.